code-423n4/docs/awarding/judging-criteria/bounty-criteria.md

 - Temporary freezing NFTs

 ## WontFix
-A **WontFix finding** is a high impact issue which has been deemed valid but which the Sponsor chooses not to take action on.
+A **WontFix finding** is an impact issue which has been deemed valid but which the Sponsor chooses not to take action on.

-In order to be considered a WontFix Finding, the issue must be assessed as Critical Severity or High Severity.

 ## Out of scope
 - Impacts requiring attacks that the warden has already exploited themselves, leading to damage